-- Report the damage to your insurance company as soon as you possibly can.
+- Report the damage to your insurance company as soon as you can.

-- Is your house safe?
+- Are you sure your house is safe?
 Depending on the extent of the damage, you may need to relocate temporarily until the repairs and cleanup are completed.
 (Notify your insurance company if this is the case.)

 Water Damage Tips

 You’ve suffered a water loss.
-While you are waiting for Paul Davis to arrive, listed below are some tips to help deal with the damage:
+While you are waiting for help to arrive, listed below are helpful tips to help deal with the damage:

-- Water Source: It is very important to shut off the water.
-For most, the main shut-off valve is located either in your garage or utility room, or outside, next to your water meter.
+- Water Source: It is important to turn off the water.
+For most, the main shut-off valve is located either in your garage or utility room, or outside, next to the water meter.

 - Carpeting: Blot soaked carpet with clean, white towels.
-Remove Oriental rugs or other colored rugs from wet wall-to-wall carpet.
+Remove all colored rugs or Oriental rugs from wet wall-to-wall carpet.

 Fire Damage Tips

-- Carpets: Avoid walking or tracking on carpet if possible.
+- Carpets: Avoid walking on carpet if at all possible.
 Do not use ”DIY” home carpet cleaners.

-- Ceilings/Walls: Don’t attempt to wipe or wash ceilings or other absorbent surfaces.
+- Ceilings/Walls: Do not wipe or attempt to wash ceilings or other absorbent surfaces.

-- Doors: Close doors in affected rooms to localize smoke odors as much as possible.
+- Doors: Close all doors in affected areas to limit smoke odors as much as possible.

 - Furnace: Change the air conditioner or furnace filter if the blower is operating.
 Tape double pieces of cheesecloth over air registers with masking tape.

-- Plants: Wash plants with water and mild soap, cleaning both sides of the leaves.
+- Plants: Rinse plants with water and mild soap, cleaning both sides of the leaves.

 - Windows: If possible, open windows to ventilate.

-If your business or home is damaged by fire, water, mold, storm or other disaster, Call Paul!
+If your business or home has been damaged by storm, fire, mold, water or other disaster, Call Paul!